Lecanto, Florida

 Lecanto is an unincorporated community and census-designated place (CDP) in Citrus County, Florida, United States.
 As of the 2020 census it had a population of 6,301, up from 5,882 at the 2010 census.
 It is part of the Homosassa Springs, Florida Metropolitan Statistical Area.
 It is home to several county government facilities including the Citrus County Sheriff's Office and the Citrus Campus of the College of Central Florida.

 Geography

-Lecanto is located at the geographic center of Citrus County at (28.8488, -82.4811).
+Lecanto is located at the geographic center of Citrus County.
 State Road 44 (Gulf to Lake Highway) runs through the center of the CDP, leading west 7 mi to Crystal River and east 10 mi to Inverness, the county seat.

 According to the United States Census Bureau, the CDP has a total area of 69.8 km2, of which 0.02 km2, or 0.03%, is water.